 To discern means “to perceive or recognize the difference.”

-When we talk of someone as a discerning person, we usually mean someone who can see a situation clearly, someone not easily fooled, someone who sees the truth or falseness behind the words.
+When we talk of someone as a discerning person, we usually mean someone who can see a situation, someone who is not easily fooled, someone who sees the truth or falsehood behind the words.

-When we talk about spiritual discernment, we are talking about the same qualities, deepen and quickened by the Spirit and applied to spiritual things.
+When we talk about spiritual discernment, we are talking about the same qualities, deepened and quickened by the Spirit and applied to spiritual things.

 What is Discernment?

-Seeking discernment is really a matter of seeking wisdom.
+Seeking discernment is a matter of seeking wisdom.

 The book of James gives us directions about how to ask for godly wisdom and spiritual discernment.

 If any of you lacks wisdom, he should ask God, who gives generously to all without finding fault, and it will be given to him.
 But when he asks, he must believe and not doubt, because he who doubts is like a wave of the sea, blown and tossed by the wind.
 That man should not think he will receive anything from the Lord; he is a double-minded man, unstable in all he does.James 1:5-8 (NIV)